mikolajjuda/rust-introduction/slides_en.md

 <!-- reset_layout -->
 <!-- end_slide -->

-Wprowadzenie
+Introduction
 ===

-# Instalacja
+# Installation

-Rekomendowanym sposobem instalacji narzędzi potrzebnych do korzystania z języka Rust jest wykorzystanie narzędzia `rustup` ([rustup](https://rustup.rs/)).
+The recommended way to install tools required to use Rust is by using the `rustup` tool ([rustup](https://rustup.rs/)).
-Zajmuje się ono instalacją zestawów narzędzi w skład których wchodzą m.in.
+It manages toolchains which include:
-- `rustc` - komilator
+- `rustc` - compiler
-- `rustdoc` - generator dokumentacji
+- `rustdoc` - documentation generator
-- `cargo` - manadżer pakietów i narzędzie do budowania
+- `cargo` - package manager and build tool
 - `clippy` - linter
-- `rustfmt` - formater
+- `rustfmt` - formatter
-- `rust-std` - biblioteka standardowa
+- `rust-std` - standard library

 <!-- end_slide -->

-Wprowadzenie
+Introduction
 ===

 # Hello World